Privacy and Data Protection Policy

 This statistical data is collected with the express purpose of aiding our understanding of the areas of interest on our site and is kept only for as long as is required for this purpose.

-A cookie is a small file which asks for permission to be placed on your device’s hard drive.
-If you agree, the file is added and the cookie helps analyse web traffic or records when you visit a particular site.
-Cookies allow web applications to respond to
+A cookie is a small file which asks for permission to be placed on the individual’s device’s hard drive.
+If the individual agrees, the file is added and the cookie helps analyse web traffic or records when they visit a particular site.
+Cookies allow web applications to respond to the individual.
+The web application can tailor its operations to their needs, likes and dislikes by gathering and remembering information about their preferences.

 All of the above are standard online identifiers which can be detected by Google Analytics – which, like many other organisations we use to monitor the activity on our website.
 Please visit Google Analytics Terms Of Service for further details.